mahrr/raven/specs/lexical_spec.md

 do end = -> ( ) [ ] { } ; , NL
 ```

-Usually newlines could be used as statements delimiters, but you can also use semicolons to seperate statements on the same line.
+Usually newlines could be used as statements delimiters, but you can also use semicolons to separate statements on the same line.